-- The cost for GUST will include a reduced tuition rate, housing, programming fees, the optional Martin Athletic Centre usage fee, and other student account fees.
-The program cost will not include additional charges for meals, lab fees, books, supplies, travel or incidental expenses incurred by the student in transit or while on campus.
+- The cost for GUST will include a reduced tuition rate and other student account fees.
+The program cost will not include additional charges for lab fees, books, or supplies.

 How can I get more information on GUST?

-- Send an email to Steffany Galbraith (email@example.com) and she will answer your questions about GUST, and send you more information.
-You may also contact the GUST program at (509) 313-3942.
-We look forward to working with you this summer!
+- Send an email to firstname.lastname@example.org for more information.
+You may also contact the office of Academic Advising and Assistance at (509) 313-4072.
+We look forward to seeing with you this summer!